1984–85 FA Cup

-The 1984–85 FA Cup was the 104th staging of the world's oldest football knockout competition, The Football Association Challenge Cup, or FA Cup.
+The 1984–85 FA Cup was the 104th staging of the world's oldest football knockout competition, the Football Association Challenge Cup, or FA Cup.
 The competition was won by Manchester United, who defeated Everton 1–0 at Wembley, thus denying Everton the double just 3 days after winning the European Cup Winners' Cup.
 The final was also notable for seeing the first sending off, with Kevin Moran obtaining the unwanted distinction.

 Qualifying rounds

 Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

 The winners from the fourth qualifying round were Penrith, Stalybridge Celtic, Goole Town, Blue Star, Whitby Town, Tow Law Town, Macclesfield Town, Frickley Athletic, Nuneaton Borough, Barnet, King's Lynn, Burton Albion, VS Rugby, Kettering Town, Buckingham Town, Metropolitan Police, Fisher Athletic, Bishop's Stortford, Dagenham, Enfield, Dartford, Staines Town, Barry Town, Weymouth, Bognor Regis Town, Yeovil Town, Farnborough Town and Windsor & Eton.

 Appearing in the competition proper for the first time were Blue Star, VS Rugby, Buckingham Town, Fisher Athletic and Staines Town.
-Of the others, King's Lynn had last featured at this stage in 1973–74, Bognor Regis Town had last done so in 1972-73, Tow Law Town had last done so in 1968-69, Barry Town had last done so in 1961-62, Stalybridge Celtic had last done so in 1947-48 and Metropolitan Police had last done so in 1931-32.
+Of the others, King's Lynn had last featured at this stage in 1973–74, Bognor Regis Town had last done so in 1972–73, Tow Law Town had last done so in 1968–69, Barry Town had last done so in 1961–62, Stalybridge Celtic had last done so in 1947–48 and Metropolitan Police had last done so in 1931–32.

-Additionally, Barry Town - competing exclusively in the Welsh League this season - was the first club from outside the English football system to reach the first round of the FA Cup since (Northern) Irish side Distillery in 1889-90.
+Additionally, Barry Town – competing exclusively in the Welsh League this season – became the first club from outside the English football system to reach the first round of the FA Cup since (Northern) Irish side Distillery in 1889–90.

 First round proper

 The 48 teams from the Football League Third and Fourth Divisions entered in this round along with the 28 non-league qualifiers and Northwich Victoria, Bangor City, Altrincham and Telford United who were given byes.
 The first round of games were played over the weekend 17–19 November 1984.
-Replays were played on 19th-20th, except that for Swindon Town and Dagenham, which was played on 26th.
+Replays were played on 19–20 November, except that for Swindon Town and Dagenham, which was played on 26 November.
 Blue Star, from the Wearside League at Step 10 of the English football system, was ostensibly the lowest-ranked team in the round as the Welsh League was the highest-standard football competition in Wales at the time.